centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 British Gas creates many videos to engage customers.
 The ns-video component enables the use of these videos on the website and gives better context to the customer regarding what, how or why they should do something.

 <!--Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. -->

+## nsx-address-selector

+The address selector is a multi-functional experience pattern that can be used for any one of, or a combination of, the following tasks:

+- searching for a specific address by postcode
+- adding or entering a new address
+- amending an existing address
+- selecting an address from a list of existing premises (e.g. multi-premise landlords)